ComplexSec/tryhackme/Learn Linux/notes.md

 About: cat outputs contents of files to the console. cat supports the --help flag

-Execution: cat -n numbers all the output lines
+Execution: `cat -n` numbers all the output lines

 # Basic File Operations - touch

 About: touch creates files

-Execution: touch b.txt creates a file called b.txt
+Execution: `touch b.txt` creates a file called b.txt

 # Basic File Operations - Running a Binary

 About: To run programs, provide the full path to the binary.
 Binary is executable code.
 Can use relative paths to execute binaries

 Executing:
-Running a binary using directory shortcut "./hello".
+Running a binary using directory shortcut `./hello`.
-Running a binary in your home directory using ~ "~/hello".
+Running a binary in your home directory using ~ `~/hello`.
-Running a binary called hello in previous directory "../hello"
+Running a binary called hello in previous directory `../hello`

 # su